Innos/Done-Projects/README.md

-# Teamwork-Projects
+# Small Projects
-Teamwork projects I have worked upon in Softuni
+Teamwork projects or Workshops I have done in Softuni